Non-Toxic Natural Oils That Can Be Used as Sunscreen

 - Apply more sunscreen every 2 hours, or when going out into the ocean.

-You absolutely must be careful and observe the appropriate hours for sunbathing.
+Be careful and observe the appropriate hours for sunbathing.
 Try to go back to your hotel, house or wherever you’re staying (even a restaurant can provide refuge) when the sun’s rays are strongest.

 And don’t rely on cloudy days!
 The sun can be just as powerful.
 Just because you can’t feel it on your skin doesn’t mean you can’t burn.